Ge0rg3/flask-parameter-validation/README.md

 - `ParameterSubclass`: An instance of a subclass of `Parameter`

 ### Validation with arguments to Parameter
-Validation beyond type-checking can be done by passing arguments into the constructor of the `Parameter` subclass.
+Validation beyond type-checking can be done by passing arguments into the constructor of the `Parameter` subclass (with the exception of `MultiSource`).
 The arguments available for use on each type hint are:

 | Parameter Name    | Type of Parameter                           | Effective On Types    | Description                                                                                                                                                        |
 |-------------------|---------------------------------------------|-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|